Skip to content

 MSV surgery - your specialists for musculoskeletal injuries

 Sports enthusiasts know that injuries in the field of sport can not only be painful, but also frustrating.
 Whether amateur runner or professional athlete, no one is immune to injury.
-This is when a sports orthopaedist comes into play.
+This is the moment when a sports orthopaedist comes into play – for all those who are looking for a quick return to an active, pain-free life.

-Dr. Gustav Timmel - Your sports orthopaedist in the center of Vienna
+Dr. Gustav Timmel - Your point of contact for sports orthopaedics in the center of Vienna

 MY SERVICES - Treatment for various sports injuries